open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 article.

 ## Prometheus metrics with OpenTelemetry
-In this section, you will learn about a couple of OTel collector components that demonstrate the interoperability between OTel and Prometheus.
+In this section, you will learn about a couple of OTel Collector components that demonstrate the interoperability between OTel and Prometheus.

-First, let’s do a quick refresher on the [Collector](https://opentelemetry.io/docs/collector/) – it’s an OTel component that can be used to collect and export data from and to multiple sources and destinations, respectively.
+First, let’s do a quick refresher on the [Collector](/docs/collector/) – it’s an OTel component that can be used to collect and export data from and to multiple sources and destinations, respectively.
 It also handles additional telemetry processing, such as modifying data attributes and scrubbing personally